any-docs/css/content/reference/at-rules/@font-face/font-style/index.md

 sidebar: cssref
 ---

-The **`font-style`** [CSS](/en-US/docs/Web/CSS) descriptor allows authors to specify font styles for the fonts specified in the {{cssxref("@font-face")}} at-rule.
+The **`font-style`** [CSS](/en-US/docs/Web/CSS) descriptor allows authors to specify font styles for the fonts specified in the `@font-face` at-rule.

 For a particular font family, authors can download various font faces that correspond to the different styles of the same font family and then use the `font-style` descriptor to explicitly specify the font face's style.
-The values for this CSS descriptor are the same as that of the corresponding {{cssxref("font-style")}} property.
+The values for this CSS descriptor are the same as that of the corresponding `font-style` property.

 ## Syntax